bitsapien/bitsapien.github.io/content/learn/index.md

 ------

-learn next.js to reason about it | goal: frontend,nextjs,react
+next.js to reason about it | goal: frontend,nextjs,react

 ------